Collaborative Learning & Why It’s All The Rage

 It’s not exactly what you’d call a vague term, being pretty literal in what it means: to learn in collaboration with your peers.

-Collaborative e-learning, in general, is a hands on approach to e-learning where technology lets learners interact with each other in order to gain a better understanding of the subject matter.
+Collaborative e-learning, in general, is a hands-on approach to e-learning where technology lets learners interact with each other in order to gain a better understanding of the subject matter.
 They can share ideas and benefit from each other’s skillsets and resources.

-In simple terms, collaborative learning acts as catalyst; what might take a student hours to learn can be understood in a matter of minutes should he be a part of a group attempting the same as a unit.
+In simple terms, collaborative learning acts as a catalyst; what might take a student hours to learn can be understood in a matter of minutes should he be a part of a group attempting the same as a unit.

 Why Collaborate?

-Plus points on the technical end of things are numerous:
+Plus, points on the technical end of things are numerous:

 • Maintain a central repository of information and share it securely between the collaborators.